tmhn/Sparta/foundations/8-scope/README.md

 Anything that we create outside of any functions at the top level of our file is said to be in the global scope.
 This means that it is availble everywhere as we saw in the nested example.
 In other words it's globally available.

 Global variables are extremely useful but also ***extremely*** bad practise.
-The reasons for this iare simple.
+The reasons for this are simple.

 1. If your global variable can be seen from anywhere it can be changed from anywhere.
 2. As your app gets to be more complex this gets harder to keep track of
-3. It makes are functions and objects much less reusable as we have introduced what is a called a "dependency".
+3. It makes our functions and objects much less reusable as we have introduced what is a called a "dependency".
 It relies on something that is provided elsewhere

 Nonetheless in your first attempts at building apps it is ok to use globals until you see some of the ways we can avoid them.